aashishkoundinya/aashishkoundinya/README.md

 ### Hi there 👋 I am Aashish 😄

-I'm Aashish, a 3rd-year engineering student who is hardworking and eager to learn new things.
-Currently learning technologies while pariticipating in projects that i find interesting and excites me!
-Milkshakes fuel my coding adventures.
-When I'm not coding, you might find me conquering epic quests in virtual worlds!
+I'm a 3rd-year engineering student who enjoys learning new technologies and working on interesting projects.
+I'm especially interested in Backend Development and DevOps but in the process ended up learning Full-Stack Development.
+I like building things that solve real problems.
+Milkshakes usually keep me going while I code, and when I'm not coding, you might find me playing games and exploring virtual worlds.

-🔭 I’m currently a B.E Student in Computer Science and Engineering

-🌱 Learning Full Stack Development

-⚙️ Multithreading my brain.